Debt-to-GDP Ratio, Its Formula, and How to Use It

 This further slowed its economy, further reducing revenue and its ability to pay down its debt.

-In 2017, the U.S. debt-to-GDP ratio was 104 percent.
-That's $20.493 trillion in debt (December 29, 2017) divided by $19.739 trillion for fourth quarter GDP.
-But that's not a critical for a country which can issue debt in its own currency.
-The United States can simply print more dollars to pay off the debt.
+The U.S. debt-to-GDP ratio is 104 percent.
+Why are investors concerned that it will default?
+Unlike Greece, the United States can simply print more dollars to pay off the debt.
 For this reason, the risk of default is very low.
 On the other hand, the debt holders wind up with money that's worth less.
 This will eventually make them avoid U.S. debt.

 The best determinant of investors' faith in a government's solvency is the yield on its debt.
 When yields are low, that means there is a lot of demand for its debt.
 It doesn't have to pay as high a return.
 The United States has been fortunate in that regard.
 During the Great Recession, investors fled to U.S. debt.
 It is considered ultra-safe.